 The Status Bar, located along the bottom of the application, contains useful information about the current file and the current status of the editor.
 The Status Bar is divided up into a number of panels and most of these panels can be clicked to either change how information is viewed in the editor or to control what format data is displayed in.
 Different panels are displayed depending upon which type of file is being edited and the following shows a typical status bar for a Text file on top:

 - Message Area (A) - Displays information about the last completed operation.
 When an important message such as an error or warning is displayed in this field, the message will be displayed with an orange background.

 - File Position / Selection Start (B) - When no bytes are selected, this panel shows the current address of the cursor in the file.
 When bytes are selected, this panel displays 'Start:' followed by the starting address of the selection.
 The address can display the current byte number, sector number, line number or short number and the address can be displayed in hex format, decimal format, or octal format.
-Set the address format using the 'View > Status Bar > File Position Units' menu option or left-click on the panel and select File Position Units.
-Left-click on this panel and select Goto to bring up the Goto bar.
+Set the address format using the 'View > Status Bar > File Position Format' menu option or left-click on the panel and select File Position Format.
+Left-click on this panel and select Goto to bring up the Goto bar, or left-click and select Copy Position to copy the current position to the clipboard.